Trying to decide between Elementor vs Beaver Builder to design your WordPress site?

 Global widgets make this a clear win for Elementor.
 While white labeling may suit some agencies, it’s a somewhat niche offering.
 The productivity value of global widgets and embed anywhere features make Elementor an easy choice.

 Elementor vs Beaver Builder: Pricing

-Both Elementor and Beaver Builder offer free versions at WordPress.org that you can test out, though Elementor’s free version gives you more flexibility because of its larger widget library.
+There are free versions of Elementor and Beaver Builder that you can test out.
+Both can be downloaded and used with any website you like, although Elementor’s free version gives you more flexibility because of its larger widget library.

 If you want the premium versions of either plugin, here’s how the pricing stacks up…

 There are three Elementor Pro plans:

 - Personal – 1 site – $49 per year